AdobeDocs/commerce-operations.en/help/performance/high-throughput-order-processing.md

 You can optimize the order placement and checkout experience by configuring the following set of modules for **high-throughput order processing**:

 -  [AsyncOrder](#asynchronous-order-placement)—Asynchronously processes orders using a queue.
--  [NegotiableQuoteAsyncOrder](#negotiable-quote-asyn-order)—Asynchronously processes NegotiableQuote save order items.
--  [DeferredTotalCalculation](#deferred-total-calculation)—Defers calculations for order totals until checkout begins.
+-  [Deferred Total Calculation](#deferred-total-calculation)—Defers calculations for order totals until checkout begins.
+-  [Inventory Check On Quote Load](#disable-inventory-check)—Choose to skip inventory validation of cart items.

-All features work independently.
-You can use all the features simultaneously or enable and disable features in any combination.
+All features—AsyncOrder, Deferred Total Calculation, and Inventory Check—work independently.
+You can use all three features simultaneously or enable and disable features in any combination.

-Use the command-line interface to enable these features, or edit the `app/etc/env.php` file according to the corresponding README files defined in the [_Module Reference Guide_][mrg].

 ## Asynchronous order placement